Preparing for the New Payday Super Legislation

 - Employees will be able to review their superannuation account transactions each pay cycle to check for non-compliance.

-- They reduce the risk of employers building up large superannuation liabilities which they may end up being unable to pay by the end of the quarter.
+- They reduce the risk of employers building up large superannuation liabilities that they may end up being unable to pay by the end of the quarter.

 - Non-payment and underpayment of superannuation is considered wage theft.
 The increased frequency will help employers avoid significant fines and penalties for non-compliance that can occur with quarterly contributions.